What Is a Flexible Work Schedule Policy? (+ Free Template)

-If you plan on allowing flexible working in your workplace, you need to create a proper flexible work schedule policy to ensure that expectations are clear.
-Below, we’ll discuss types of flexible work schedules, as well as laws to keep in mind and other considerations.
+If you plan on allowing a flexible work arrangement in your workplace, you need to create a proper flexible work schedule policy to ensure that expectations are clear.
+Download and customize our free flexible work policy example; plus, learn the types of flexible work schedules, as well as laws to keep in mind and other considerations.

-Below are a few flexible work schedule policy types and examples.
+Define in your flexible work schedule policy the types of schedules that your company will allow for flexible work.
+Below are a few flexible work schedule policy types.
 Take note that not all will work for every company, and you may need to take some ideas from one example and some from another to build your company’s policy.

 Although these work schedule types can apply to both in-office and remote employees, a flexible work schedule is not the same as remote work or work from home.
 For more information on those, check out these resources: